Floer theory and flips: Composition maps

-\begin{remark} {\rm (Zero-th composition map is a quantum correction)} Any configuration with a only single outgoing edge must have at least one non-constant disk.
-Hence $\mu^0(1)$ has no term with coefficient $q^0$. \end{remark}
+\begin{remark} {\rm (Zero-th composition map is a quantum correction)} Any configuration $u: C \to X$ with no boundary leaves $T_e \subset T$ must have at least one non-constant disk component $S_v \subset S$.
+Indeed, since each vertex has valence at least three, any configuration must have leaves but in this case all leaves must be interior.
+Hence $\mu^0(1)$ has $\on{val}_q(\mu^0(1)) > 0$. \end{remark}

-\begin{remark} {\rm (Leading order term in the first composition map)} The constant trajectories at the maximum $x_M$ with weighted leaf and outgoing unweighted root are elements of $\ol{\M}_\Gamma(L,D,x_0,x_M^{\greyt})_0$, as in Remark \ref{examples}.
-The orientations on these trajectories are determined by the orientation on $\M_\Gamma$ which by the discussion after \eqref{orienteq} is negative resp. positive for $x_0 = x_M^{\blackt}$ resp. $x_0 = x_M^{\whitet}$.
+\begin{remark} {\rm (Leading order term in the first composition map)} The constant trajectories at the maximum $x_M$ with weighted leaf and outgoing unweighted root are elements of ${\M}_\Gamma(L,D,x_0,x^{\greyt})_0$ for some type $\Gamma$, as in Remark \ref{examples}.
+The orientations on these trajectories are determined by the orientation on $\M_\Gamma$.
+By the discussion after \eqref{orienteq} the orientation is negative resp. positive for $x_0 = x^{\blackt}$ resp. $x_0 = x^{\whitet}$.
 Hence

 This formula is similar to that in Fukaya-Oh-Ohta-Ono \cite[(3.3.5.2)]{fooo}.
 Presumably the discussion here is a version of their treatment of homotopy units. \end{remark}